 The main takeaway that I was looking for, was how do you get a Spree to go fast, and what makes the most sense.
 I had read many pages on this site, with many different paths that people have taken, all the different methods.
 What I attempted to do, was get that down to an art.
 Failure was not an option for me.....
 I read horror stories of BBK's seizing up, soft seizing, mufflers getting hot....
 What I had discovered a couple thousand dollars and tons of dyno testing later, was that the key to doing it right, has ALWAYS been in the wiki page.
 You just need to do it in order.
 TONS of info on the boards here from present members and past members.
 What you will find, over and over, is regular speedup & tuning tricks don't work all that well on Honda's highly crippled, single geared, AF05 block.
 That speed up you got, out of following some absurd notion, may have only made you run lean and this is why you think you have improved..
 Lean running bikes put out more power, dark looking plugs don't always tell the tale, don't be fooled!!

 Did someone tell you to just run 32:1?
 Did they tell you to just drill the muffler?
 Tell you to run a pod filter?
 Tell you to put a 48mm Big Bore Kit in it?
 Did you BUY a BBK and it soft seizes?
+Is someone on the Facebook Honda Spree Riders Association telling you some s*** about how to make the bike faster?
 These can be expensive fixes, but pay attention, hopefully you will have knowledge about the AF05 after reading this tutorial that will save you some time and money.
 But first let me say, do NOT run a 48mm Big Bore Kit on this bike without first understanding what needs to be done to make that possible.
 VERY VERY high risk of blowing the piston!!
 The main quirk of a Spree, is that it was a cheap, no frills bike that could be found brand new back in the 80's for $399.
 Don't think for a moment, that the cheapest bike in the Honda lineup, was any match for their other offerings.
 Also, don't fool yourself into believing that after applying these techniques that your Spree will be close to matching what today's modern engines can accomplish.
 That simply will never be the case considering the limitations of the engine, but speeds of 45+ are certainly possible.

 There are plenty of Sprees to be found because they were so cheap back then, but keep in mind, the parts in them are now considered vintage.
 If you want the slowest, cheapest engine to perform anywhere near what today's 50cc scooters do, forget it.
 You will need to swap the engine.
 However, if your intention is to spend money getting the most out of the stock engine, then you need to do it right the first time.